ani47kat/BANGLORE-HOME-REAL-STATE-PRICE-PREDICTION/README.md

 Machine Learning Model: Linear Regression (trained on Bangalore housing dataset)

-AJAX: Server se asynchronous data fetch karne ke liye
+AJAX: Asynchronous communication between frontend and backend

 How It Works:

-User form fill karta hai → area, BHK, bathroom, location.
+The user fills in the form → area, BHK, bathrooms, and location.

-AJAX POST request backend me jati hai → trained model use karke estimated price calculate karta hai.
+An AJAX POST request is sent to the backend → the model predicts the estimated price.

-Result frontend me reload kiye bina show hota hai.
+The result is displayed on the frontend without reloading the page.

-Locations dropdown backend se GET request ke through dynamically populate hota hai.
+The location dropdown is dynamically populated via an AJAX GET request to the backend.

 Purpose:

-Quick Price Estimation: Real estate buyers aur sellers ke liye ghar ka approximate price jaanne ka fast tool.
+Quick Price Estimation: Helps real estate buyers and sellers get a quick idea of house prices.

-User-Friendly: Simple interface aur live price estimation without page reload.
+User-Friendly: Clean interface with live price prediction.

-Dynamic & Scalable: Locations easily update ho sakti hain aur model retraining ke saath accurate predictions milti hain.
+Dynamic & Scalable: Locations can easily be updated, and the model can be retrained to improve accuracy.